Me as a child, stroking a goat and hugging a dog. Vauchassis, circa 1986.

 This second chance helped me to understand that although we can't control the unexpected, we can surround ourselves with loving support, we can educate ourselves, we can control our decisions, we can accept and adapt.
 The force is in us and we can feed it each day.

 Birth is major event in the life of a family.
-The support a woman receives during her pregnancy and after can determine her future well-being.
+The support a pregnant person receives during their pregnancy and after can determine their and their family's future well-being.

-Educate women, pregnant people, families so they can make informed choices
+Educate pregnant people, partners, families so they can make informed choices

 Support them whatever their choices are